kristianmandrup/schema-to-yup/packages/schema-walker/README.md

 ### SchemaEntryWalker

+- `BaseSchemaEntryWalker` base class for walking the child entries
-`SchemaEntryWalker` is the base class for any class used to walk the schema entries.
+- `SchemaEntryWalker` class for walking schema entries
+- `ChildSchemaEntryWalker` class for walking set of child entries

 ### RootObjectSchemaEntryWalker

-`RootObjectSchemaEntryWalker` is used to walk the root schema object.
+- `RootObjectSchemaEntryWalker` is used to walk the root schema object

 ### ObjectSchemaEntryWalker

-`ObjectSchemaEntryWalker` is used to walk an object entry with sub entries as properties.
+- `ObjectSchemaEntryWalker` is used to walk an object entry with sub entries as properties
+- Uses `ChildSchemaEntryWalker` to walk property entries

 ### ArraySchemaEntryWalker